-This recipe seemed unusual, which of course was why I had to try it.
-It’s adapted from an old Southern Living Annual, and what caught my eye were the ratios of butter and sugar to flour and the addition of 1/3 cup milk.
+This recipe for peanut butter chocolate chip cookies seemed unusual, which of course was why I had to try it.
+It’s adapted from an old Southern Living book, and what caught my eye were the ratios of butter and sugar to flour and the addition of 1/3 cup milk.
 I could tell from the ingredient list the cookies would be very tender.

 The recipe was a pretty straightforward slice and bake, and I ended up with two neat cylinders which sliced quite easily when fully frozen — no thawing required and bake-time was only about 12 minutes.